 In July 2018, the Company signed a contract with a mobile app development company for the creation of an all new iOS and Android mobile app for the Company's ecommerce website, CarCostCanada.com.
 The contract amount is estimated to be approximately \$105,600, once fully complete and operational.
-The Company has paid \$85,600 in deposits prior to August 31, 2019.
-Subsequent to this date, an additional \$10,000 was paid, with the balance payable prior to the end of the current fiscal year.
+The Company has paid \$95,600 in deposits prior to November 30, 2019.
+The balance of \$10,000 is payable prior to the end of the current fiscal year.
 Once fully operational, the software will be presented as a category within property and equipment.